- GP Liaison Unit

 • Graduate Midwife Program

 Graduates at Barwon Health are employed to work part-time for 12 months, with opportunities for further employment upon the conclusion of the graduate program.
-All graduates attend a five-day orientation program at the beginning of the graduate program.
+All graduates attend a comprehensive orientation program at the beginning of the graduate program.
 Our programs commence in mid-January and mid-February of each year.
 Barwon Health participates in the PMCV computer match process for all graduate nurse and midwife positions.

 During your graduate year at Barwon Health, you will receive support from a variety of people including your preceptors, clinical staff, managers, other graduates and of course the graduate team.

-Both nursing and midwifery graduates are supported by a team dedicated to the clinical and professional education of all graduate nurses and midwives.
+Both nursing, aged care and midwifery graduates are supported by a team dedicated to the clinical and professional education of all graduate nurses and midwives.
 The team consists of the Graduate Program Coordinator, Clinical Support Nurses and a Clinical Support Midwife.
 Graduates working across all sites and areas are supported by the graduate team.
 The graduate team are available to assist graduates in areas such as medication administration, time management and prioritisation, performing clinical procedures, assisting with accessing resources or just for a general chat and reassurance.
 The graduate team can be contacted easily and are always happy to help graduates when needed.

 As part of the transition from student to registered nurse/midwife, graduates are also provided with opportunities to learn outside of their clinical areas.
 This includes: